Widener University: Architecture

 The Manor House was designed and built by Jonathan Edwards Woodbridge in 1888 at 14th and Potter Street.
 It was a wedding gift to his wife, Louise Deshong, and was originally named "The Louise".
 It was modeled after the late 19th-century English country manor style and is unique for its hand-made brick construction.

 The house was given to the city of Chester as a home for young women.
 In 1976, Widener University purchased the home for use as a student residence.
 It later became home to the Phi Sigma Sigma sorority.
 The home is currently used by Widener University as a student dormitory.

 The Old Main and Chemistry Building were listed on the National Register of Historic Places in 1978.

-Timeline

-Throughout its long history, the university has undergone several name changes.
-The following table details the various names Widener has held over the years as well as any significant organizational changes that occurred during each period.